 What species of amphibians are thriving in the Pacific Northwest?
-One way to find out is to locate and identify their egg masses, and March is a perfect month to monitor for amphibian egg masses in the ponds at Northwest Trek.
+One way to find out is to locate and identify their egg masses, and March is a perfect month to get outside and search.

-Just north of the wildlife park is a 4-acre wetland mitigation site where this search frequently takes place.
+A 4-acre wetland mitigation site in a behind-the-scenes area of Northwest Trek is where this search frequently occurs.
 “This is an ideal place for monitoring egg masses,“ says Northwest Trek’s Conservation Program Coordinator Rachael.
 “Since the wetland’s restoration, we’ve identified eggs from seven of the eight monitored species of stillwater-breeding amphibians.”

 Differentiating Egg Masses

-There are four egg masses that you will commonly find around Northwest Trek in mid-March, that of the northwestern salamander, Pacific treefrog, northern red-legged frog and long-toed salamander.
+You will commonly find egg masses of four species around Northwest Trek in mid-March: the northwestern salamander, Pacific treefrog, northern red-legged frog and long-toed salamander.

 As we search around the first pond at the mitigation site, Rachael gives us a clue: “As you scan the waters, look for an unusual shape, something transparent or translucent, and often attached to vegetation.”

-Third to be located is a long-toad salamander egg mass.
-Right away we notice each egg already developing into the shape of a salamander larvae and having more of a brown color.
-Rachael explains, “The long-toad salamander eggs have small packets and sometimes will only have a single egg per packet.
-If you look closely, you can even see the gills starting to form.”
+We move away from the first pond and make our way into the next pond.
+It’s not too long before we locate long-toed salamander eggs.
+Right away, we notice each egg already developing into the shape of a salamander larvae and having more of a dark brown color.
+Rachael explains, “The long-toed salamander eggs have small packets and sometimes will only have a single egg per packet.”
+As they develop, they begin to resemble the shape of a comma.

-It’s hard to stop searching for the day as it’s quite the fun activity, but Rachael lets us know there are many reasons to return.
-In a few weeks many of the egg masses we saw today should hatch and the tadpoles will leave their masses.
-Also, she expects western toad eggs to be visible starting in April.
+As we wrap up our search, Rachael lets us know there are many reasons to return.
+In a few weeks, many of the egg masses we saw today should hatch and the tadpoles will leave their masses.
+Also, she expects western toad eggs to be visible in April or May.

 Monitoring amphibian egg masses – and training others to do it – is something Northwest Trek has been doing since 2011.
 Amphibian egg mass monitoring could be a matter of life or death for some species.
 The Oregon spotted frog is endangered in Washington, and threatened U.S.-wide.
 It’s the only monitored species so far not spotted at Northwest Trek.

 Learn how to observe and inventory local habitats; then collect data to help scientists make decisions to help local wildlife.
-More about community science opportunities here
+Learn more about community science opportunities.